uvjim/homeassistant-lightwave2/README.md

-*Note: This repo is receiving minimal maintenance - [a new version is here](https://github.com/LightwaveSmartHome/homeassistant-lightwave-smart)*
+*Note: This repo is receiving minimal maintenance*